-A Japanese word that literally means the real place.
-Used in the context of KAIZEN™, Gemba usually refers to refer to the place where value is added, such as the shop floor.
-In a broader sense, Gemba refers to any place in a company where work is being performed; thus one may have an engineering Gemba, a sales Gemba, an accounting Gemba, etc. Management must go to Gemba to understand the people, processes, products and problems.
+A Japanese word that means "the real place".
+Used in the context of KAIZEN™, Gemba usually refers to the place where value is added, such as the shop floor or frontline.
+In a broader sense, Gemba refers to any place in an organization where work is being performed; thus one may have an engineering Gemba, a sales Gemba, an accounting Gemba, etc. Management must go to Gemba to understand the people, processes, products and problems.

 Group-wide Quality Control (GWQC)

-A system of continuing interaction amongst all elements, including suppliers, responsible for achieving the continuously improving quality of products and services that satisfy customer requirements.
+A system of continuing interaction amongst all elements, including suppliers, to pursue the continuous improvement of quality of products and services that satisfy customer requirements.
 It is also known as TQC (Total Quality Control).
 It is "Total" as in includes everything and everyone in the system.

 Automatic parts ejection.
 Parts may be manually inserted into a machine, but when the cycle is complete the processed part is automatically ejected so the operator can simply insert the new work and move the ejected part on to the next process, thus reducing his/her cycle time.

-A Japanese term meaning change for the better.
-KAIZEN™ is a gradual and long-term approach to achieve small, incremental changes in processes in order to improve efficiency and quality.
-KAIZEN™ was popularized by Masaaki Imai in his book 'Kaizen: The Key To Japan's competitive Success.'
+A Japanese term meaning "Change for the better" or Continuous Improvement.
+KAIZEN™ is a gradual and long-term strategic and tactical approach to achieve orginisational excellence through holistic improvement.
+It implies improvement every day, everywhere by everyone.
+KAIZEN™ was popularized by Masaaki Imai in 1986 through his best-selling book "KAIZEN™: The Key To Japan's competitive Success."

 KAIZEN™ Suggestion System

 The KAIZEN™ Suggestion System is an essential part of individual-oriented KAIZEN™ to improve the system; not only self-interested parts of it.
-Its design is carefully plotted, implemented and communicated, based on respect for people.
+Its design is carefully planned, implemented and communicated, based on respect for people.
 Scrupulous attention is paid to top management responsiveness and to developing a system of feedback, recognition, and rewards.

-A materials requirement planning tool in the Just-in-Time production and inventory control system developed by Toyota.
-KANBAN is often seen as a central element of Lean manufacturing and is probably the most widely used type of Pull signaling system.
-KANBAN stands for a visual sign (Kan- card, Ban- signal).
-On the basis of automatic replenishment (through signal cards that indicate when more goods are needed) the flow of goods with outside suppliers and within the factory and the customers, is regulated, this system is called "KANBAN".
+A materials (or information) replenishment planning tool in a Just-in-Time production and inventory control system developed by Toyota.
+KANBAN is often seen as a central element of a Pull system.
+The root meaning of KANBAN is a visual sign (Kan = card; Ban = signal).
+On the basis of automatic replenishment (through signal cards that indicate when more materials or information are needed) the flow of materials and information throughout the system (suppliers,within the value stream, and the customers), is regulated.
+Also known as "Kamban".

-A walk through the Gemba to observe evidence of what may be various types of Muda.
-The object of this walk is to show that the Gemba is full of data and opportunities for improvement for those whose eyes are trained to see them.
-Muda walks are not intended to provide opportunities for blaming and finding fault.
-Contrasted to the traditional tendency to find who is to blame for problems and mistakes, this approach looks at the problem with others to seek a solution.
-Also implicit in this principle is an approach of childlike curiosity about how things work and how they can be improved, instead of judging whether things already done are good or bad, right or wrong.
+Contrasted to the traditional tendency to ask "Who?" and to blame people for problems and mistakes, this approach looks at the problem with others to seek a solution.
+Also implicit in this principle is an approach of childlike curiosity about how things work and how they can be improved, instead of judging whether people did a good or bad job; if they are right or wrong.
 The principle does not imply that managers must never exercise judgment, since good judgment is always required in decision-making.